 A Path to Creating the First Generation of High Seas Protected Areas

-This report was updated on July 14, 2023, to correct the name of the Rapa Nui Multiple Use Marine Coastal Protected Area.
-In March 2021, the report was updated to add a URL to endnote 31; and in April 2020, the labeling of the Norfolk Deep benthic protected area was corrected.
+Editor’s Note: This report was updated in May 2024 to reflect the United Nations’ adoption of a high seas treaty in June 2023.
+The report was previously updated in October 2024 and July 2023 to correct the name of the Rapa Nui Multiple Use Marine Coastal Protected Area; in March 2021 to add a URL to endnote 31; and in April 2020 to correct the labeling of the Norfolk Deep benthic protected area.

 Overview